Ceilopty/umamusume-localify-android/README.md

 ## Build
 1. Download the source code
 2. Use Android Studio to run the gradle task `:module:assembleRelease` to compile, the zip package will be generated in the `out` folder
+3. For Windows, delete `-Djava.ext.dirs="%frameworkdir%"` in the bottom line of `%SDK%/buildtools/33.0.2/d8.bat`

+ps Config your firewall to work with URA.